 There would be five (5) 55 gallons’ black barrels (275 gallons) set behind the south window wall, for a total of 539 gallons of terminal water heat storage.

-Insulation – Walls and roof that do not collect heat are fitted with rigid insulation to prevent the heat lost.
+Roof Insulation – The roof that do not collect heat are fitted with rigid insulation to prevent the heat lost.
 They are fitted with 3 ½” of rigid insulation with an R rating of 21.
-A passive solar greenhouse with the correct north, east, and west orientation walls, a R-value of R21 and the foundation and floor insulated from heat loss to the ground should have not need a lot of extra heat.

 Venting – The top windows are designed to vent hot air on hot sunny days with automatic window openers.
 Humidity levels are kept low to prevent plant disease.
 Natural convection works when there are low windows and high windows are in equal size The lowest vents are as low as possible, the high vents are as high as possible.
 They should be sized to from 15 to 20 percent of floor space.
 When those vents are open, you want air moving freely throughout the greenhouse.
 Use common sense to picture how that air is going to flow to make sure all the areas of the greenhouse are getting ventilated.